Moztoo/MIDI_PresetTools/README.md

 ## 🎛️ Real-world Use Case

-*Ideally, this tool is independent of the gear you're using — simply placing your `.mid` files (with the appropriate PC and CH) into different folders should be enough for the loader and visualizer to work seamlessly with your DAW timeline.*

 This project was born out of a practical need for a smooth and efficient workflow during live shows:

 1. On stage, I use an **MLive Bbeat** as a sequence trigger.
 This device can launch audio and MIDI sequences simultaneously.
 Combined with a **WIDI wireless MIDI transmitter**, I send MIDI instructions wirelessly to my **HX STOMP (Line 6)** so it automatically changes presets during a performance.